mmansion/UT_FMX_213/RESOURCES.md

 ### FMX 213 - 3D Modeling and Design for Fabrication

 ```
-* All class resources are linked here.
+* All class resources are linked here
-* This list gets updated regularly.
-Check back often!
+* This list gets updated regularly, check back often
-* If you find something relevant or inspiring we should add, send to mmansion@ut.edu.
+* If you find something relevant or inspiring we should add, send to mmansion@ut.edu
 ```

 ---